 Backpackers come in all shapes and sizes, and a growing number of brands are rising to the occasion with dedicated plus-size versions of some of their core models.
 Gregory and Osprey are at the forefront, with several designs available in extended sizing.
 And importantly, these brands didn’t just make the packs bigger—they took an intentional approach by widening the distance between the shoulder straps, tweaking the pocket positioning, and allowing for ample adjustments to accommodate a range of body types.
 Plus-size options are still fairly limited, but we’re excited to see more of our favorite packs become available to a wider range of hikers and backpackers (for more info, you can check out Osprey’s Extended Fit Collection and Gregory’s Plus Sizing).

-Sustainability: Recycled Fabrics and PFC-Free DWR
+Sustainability: Recycled Fabrics and PFAS-Free DWR

 Back to Our Top Women's Backpacking Packs Back to Backpacking Pack Comparison Table